On $k$-Bend and Monotonic $\ell$-Bend Edge Intersection Graphs of Paths on a Grid: Introduction and Definitions

-Finally in \autoref{sec:BkBlm} we investigate the relationship between $B_k$ and $B_\ell^m$ for $\ell > k$.
+Finally, in \autoref{sec:BkBlm} we investigate the relationship between $B_k$ and $B_\ell^m$ for $\ell > k$.
 In \autoref{sec:BkBlmWith2kMinus9} we show that for odd $k \geqslant 5$ there is a graph in $B_{k}$ which is not in $B_{2k-8}^{m}$ and for even $k \geqslant 5$ there is a graph in $B_{k}$ which is not in $B_{2k-9}^{m}$.
 Then in \autoref{sec:B1B3m} we prove that $B_{1} \subseteq B_{3}^{m}$, giving the first result of this kind.
 We summarize our results and discuss some open questions in \autoref{sec:Conclusions}.

-{\bf Terminology and notation.} Eventually we summarize our terminology and notation used throughout the paper.
+{\bf Terminology and notation.} Finally, we settle the terminology and the notations used throughout the paper.
 The crossings of two \emph{grid lines} are called \emph{grid points}.
 The part of a grid line between two consecutive grid points is called a \emph{grid edge}.
 A grid edge can be \emph{horizontal} or \emph{vertical}.

-A \emph{path} on a grid consists of a \emph{start point} and an \emph{end point}, which are both grid points, and consecutive grid edges.
-A turn of a path on the grid is called \emph{bend} and a grid point, in which the path turns, is called a \emph{bend point}.
+A \emph{path} on a grid consists of two grid points, called the \emph{end points} of the path, and a number of consecutive grid edges connecting the end points.
+If the two end-points lay on different vertical grid lines, we call the left-most point the \emph{start point} and the other one the \emph{terminal point}.
+Otherwise, we call the lower point the \emph{start point} and the other one the \emph{terminal point}.
+A turn of a path on the grid is called \emph{bend} and a grid point, at which the path turns, is called a \emph{bend point}.

 The part of a path between two consecutive bend points is called a \emph{segment}.
-Also the part of the path from the start point to the first bend point and the part of the path from the last bend point to the end point are called \emph{segments}.
-The grid points contained in a segment of a path which are neither bend points nor starting points or end points of that path build the \emph{interior} of that segment.
+Also the part of the path from the start point to the first bend point is called a \emph{segment}.
+This is called the \emph{first segment} of the path.
+Analogously, the part of the path from the last bend point to the terminal point is also called a \emph{segment}.
+This is the \emph{last segment} of the path.
+We consider the intermediate segments in their natural order: the segment of the path following the first one is the \emph{second segment}, and so on.

+The grid points contained in a segment of a path which are neither bend points nor end points of that path build the \emph{interior} of that segment.
 Clearly any segment consists either entirely of horizontal grid edges or entirely of vertical grid edges.
 We call such segments \emph{horizontal} and \emph{vertical segments}, respectively.
 Paths without bends correspond to (horizontal or vertical) segments.

 We say that two paths on a grid \emph{intersect}, if they have at least one common grid edge.
 If two segments $S_1$, $S_2$ lie on the same grid line but do not intersect (if considered as paths), then we call them \emph{aligned}; such a pair $(S_1, S_2)$ is called an \emph{alignment}.
 Figure~\ref{fig:possibleACP}(a) depicts two aligned segments $S_1$ and $S_2$.